Jared Ingersoll Sr.: Biography

 On his way to Hartford, he met a body of 500 men on horseback several miles below Wethersfield.
 They were preceded by three trumpeters and two militia officers.
 They received him and rode with him to Wethersfield, where they compelled him to resign his office.
 Entering a house for safety, he sent word of his situation to the governor and the assembly.
 After waiting for three hours the people entered the house.
 Ingersoll said, "The cause is not worth dying for," and made a written declaration that his resignation was his own free act, without any equivocation.
 "Swear to it," said the crowd, but this he refused to do.
 They then commanded him to shout "Liberty and property" three times, and, throwing his hat into the air, he obeyed.
 He was then escorted by a large crowd to Hartford, where he read to the assembly the paper that he had just signed.

 In April 1771, he and his family moved to Philadelphia where he took up his duties as Judge of the Court of Vice-Admiralty for the middle colonies.
 He received this commission in compensation for his ill treatment as stamp agent.
 With the onset of the Revolution, he incurred the displeasure of the Provincial Council of Pennsylvania, and in November 1777 was obliged to return to New Haven, where he died in 1781.
 He lies buried in the Center Church Crypt, under a memorial tablet lavishly praising his "uncommon Genius" and "graceful and majestic Dignity," among other virtues.

 He was the subject of an influential political biography by a major American historian of the Imperial School, Lawrence Henry Gipson: Jared Ingersoll: A Study of American Loyalism in Relation to British Colonial Government, first published in 1920.

 Family

-In 1743, he married Hannah Whiting at Branford, Connecticut.
+In 1743, he married Hannah Whiting in Branford, Connecticut.
 She died in 1779.
 They had four children, of whom one survived infancy.
 In 1780, he married Hannah Miles, who survived him.
 His surviving child, also named Jared Ingersoll, took the side of the revolutionaries in the American Revolution.
 His brother Jonathan also graduated from Yale (Class of 1736).